AustinCodingAcademy/Exams/PHPIntermediate/01-Midterm/exam-part-1.md

 ### Problem

-Provide an example scenario where iterating over an array with a for loop may be preferred over iterating over an array with a foreach loop.

-### Problem

 The built in php function `mysql_fetch_assoc` will fetch a row from a query result and return the row as an associative array.
 If no more rows are available to be fetched from the query result, the `mysql_fetch_assoc` function returns